 Putting together the bed was as easy as stacking Lego blocks.
 In the picture, you see the 2×2 posts in each corner and the center of the external wall that screwed to the boards.
 They will be used for attaching the storm windows to the structure.

-Another great way to keep an air gap between the soil and the lumber is by lining with chain link fence wire and landscape fabric on top.
-This way the wood stays dry and you actually have the effect of a grow bag, where the roots split when they get close to the sidewall instead of becoming root bound.
+To keep an air gap between the soil and the lumber we lined the bed with chain link fence wire and landscape fabric on top.
+This way the wood stays dry and you actually have the effect of a grow bag, where the roots split when they get close to the sidewall instead of becoming root-bound.

-Note: This would also be a great way to protect the raised bed from burrowing animals such as gophers and moles if the bed is placed directly on the soil, but for added protection, you might want to put chicken wire under the whole bed.
+Note: This would also be a great way to protect the raised bed from burrowing animals such as gophers and moles.
+For added protection, you might want to put some chicken wire under the whole bed.

 I attached the chain link to the boards using nails.

-Next layer was the control or landscape fabric.
+The next layer was a control or landscape fabric.
 We lined the raised bed with it, stapled it to the boards and now the bed is ready to be filled with soil.